dguevar1/implementing_gradient_descent/README.md

 - [Pandas](https://pandas.pydata.org/)
 - [scikit-learn](https://scikit-learn.org/stable/)

-We recommend using [Anaconda](https://www.anaconda.com/), a pre-package Python distribution that contains all the necessary libraries and software for this project.
+We recommend using [Anaconda](https://www.anaconda.com/), a pre-packaged Python distribution that contains all the necessary libraries and software for this project.